 Assuming those are happening (and they can happen to even the best of us), it’s time to take a close look at re-connecting with your ideal customer, what matters to them and to get them choosing you again.

-My 5-Power Questions for Developing a Killer Marketing Message
+The 5-Power Questions for Developing a Unique Selling Proposition

-Can I just tell you that this is the easiest, shortest, least complicated way to get laser focused on your ideal customer and to craft a message, platform and brand that I’ve run across.
+Can I just tell you that this is the easiest, shortest, least complicated way to get laser-focused on your ideal customer and to craft a unique selling proposition , platform and brand that I’ve run across.
 You will be able to answer these questions in less than 30 minutes.
 But I want to warn you that actually CRAFTING the message will take a little longer.

 When I first ran through this process, I answered the questions in just minutes, but it took me about 20 hours over the course of two weeks to tighten it up enough to create an explainer video and to use it as part of my signature talk.

-What is the problem that they are desperately trying to solve?
+What is the problem that they are trying to solve?

 What is their perceived notion of how this problem is solved?